 The widespread usage of internet technologies among senior secondary school pupils has raised concerns, notably over their possible influence on academic achievement.
 In today's digital era, senior secondary school students are frequently engrossed in a variety of online activities, ranging from social media to gaming, resulting in what may be termed as a technological addiction.
-This addiction has prompted concerns regarding its impact on academic students' performance.
-Observations by the researcher indicate that many students appear to prioritise nonacademic use of internet technologies to academic use.
+This addiction has prompted concerns regarding its impact on students' academic performance.
+Observations by the researcher indicate that many students appear to prioritise non-academic use of internet technologies to academic use.
 Despite having a variety of knowledge at their fingertips, it appears that the majority of students are not fully using these tools for academic progress.
-This an intriguing question: Could raises inefficient use of online technologies, such as search engines, be leading to a drop in performance senior academic among school students Ogidi secondary in Education Zone?
+This raises an intriguing question: Could inefficient use of online technologies, such as search engines, be leading to a drop in academic performance among senior secondary school students in Ogidi Education Zone?